finnsterfran/The_Written_Tapestry/README.md

     * register - form to register as a new user
     * login - for registered users to log in

-* WHen user is logged in, the navigation bar will display:
+* When user is logged in, the navigation bar will display:
     * home
     * board
     * add a Story